berndruecker/trip-booking-saga-java/README.md

 }
 ```

+The real logic is attached as Java code by the adapter classes, e.g. the [BookHotelAdapter](src/main/java/io/flowing/trip/saga/camunda/adapter/BookHotelAdapter.java).

-You might also write a thin [SagaBuilder](src/main/java/io/flowing/trip/saga/camunda/springboot/builder/SagaBuilder.java) to even improve readability of the Saga definition:
+The definition might look a bit verbose, as you have to use BPMN terminology.
+But you could write a thin [SagaBuilder](src/main/java/io/flowing/trip/saga/camunda/springboot/builder/SagaBuilder.java) that improves readability of the Saga definition:

 ```java
 SagaBuilder saga = SagaBuilder.newSaga("trip")